Why high-stakes presentations fail - and it’s not because of design

 Before a single slide is built, the same gaps tend to appear:

-The decision hasn’t been clearly defined
+• The decision you want isn’t clearly defined

-The message hasn’t been prioritised
+• The main message hasn’t been prioritised

 When those foundations are shaky, visual polish becomes a distraction rather than a solution.